-Before buying or learning any instrument or equipment, you need to familiarise yourself with the basic terminology associated with it and its anatomy.
+Before buying or learning how to play any instrument or equipment, you need to familiarize yourself with the basic terminology associated with it and its anatomy.
 In this article, we will introduce you to the different parts of acoustic and electric guitars.
-Each of these types of guitars has three basic parts - the body, the neck, and the headstock.
+Each of these types of guitars has three basic parts – the body, the neck, and the headstock.

 These fundamental parts are further made up of different components.
 We will examine all of these guitar parts in detail in the coming sections.